 The main question is whether or not the late notification or prior implementation of a merger would be considered to be a continuous violation.
 It must be noted that issues of prescription have not been tackled by the HCC in merger cases.

 Still, though the general rule of the administrative law should apply – which does not allow the revocation of an illegal act after the passing of a reasonable time – a period of five years is always considered as such.

-Prescription can be interrupted by any act of the HCC (or the EC) within the framework of the investigation of the violation or of the procedures related with the specific violation including, but not limited to:
+Prescription can be interrupted by any act of the HCC (or the European Commission) within the framework of the investigation of the violation or of the procedures related to the specific violation including, but not limited to:

-- written requests of the HCC or other authority for providing information or orders for audit (or dawn raids);
+- written requests by the HCC or other authority to provide information or orders for audit (or dawn raids);

 - assignment of the case to a rapporteur; and

 - servicing of a statement of objections or of a recommendation report.